-D. Seed Specifications
+Seed Specifications

 All seed must meet the requirements of the Maryland State Seed Law.
 All seed shall be subject to re-testing by a recognized seed laboratory.
-All seed used shall have been tested within the 6 months immediately preceding the date of sowing such material on this Job.
-Note: Seed tags shall be made available to the inspector to verify type and rate of seed used.
+All seed used shall have been tested within the 6 months immediately preceding the date of sowing such material on this job.
+Note: Seed tags shall be made available to the inspector to verify type and rate of seed used. ii.
+Inoculant - The inoculant for treating legume seed in the seed mixtures shall be a pure culture of nitrogen-fixing bacteria prepared specifically for the species.
+Inoculants shall not be used later than the date indicated on the container.
+Add fresh inoculant as directed on package.
+Use four times the recommended rate when hydroseeding.
+Note: It is very important to keep inoculant as cool as possible until used.
+Temperatures above 75°-80° F. can weaken bacteria and make the inoculant less effective.

-a.
-If fertilizer is being applied at the time of seeding, the application rates amounts will not exceed the following: nitrogen maximum of 100 bs. per acre total of soluble nitrogen, P205 (phosphorous); 200 lbs/ac, K20 (potassium); 200 lbs/ac.
+Methods of Seeding Hydroseeding: Apply seed uniformly with hydroseeder (slurry includes seed and fertilizer), broadcas or drop seeded, or a cultipacker seeder. a.
+If fertilizer is being applied at the time of seeding, the application rates amounts will not exceed the following: nitrogen; maximum of 100 lbs. per acre total of soluble nitrogen; P205 (phosphorous); 200 lbs/ac; K20 (potassium): 200 lbs/ac.

 b.
-Lime - use only ground agricultural limestone.
-(Up to 3 tons per acre may be applied by hydroseeding).
+Lime - use only ground agricultural limestone, (Up to 3 tons per acre may be applied by hydroseeding).
 Normally, not more than 2 tons are applied by hydroseeding at any one time.
-Do not use burnt or hydrated lime when hydroseeding Seed and fertilizer shall be mixed on site and seeding shall be done immediately and without interruption. ii.
+Do not use burnt or hydrated lime when hydroseeding.

+Seed and fertilizer shall be mixed on site and seeding shall be done immediately and ii.
 Dry Seeding: This includes use of conventional drop or broadcast spreaders.

+a.
 Seed spread dry shall be incorporated into the subsoil at the rates prescribed on the Temporary or Permanent Seeding Summaries or Tables 265 or 26.
-The seeded area shall then be rolled with a weighted roller to provide good seed to soil contact. shall then be rolled with a weighted roller to provide good seed to soil contact.
+The seeded area shall then be rolled with a weighted roller to provide good seed to soil contact.

+b.
 Where practical, seed should be applied in two directions perpendicular to each other.
 Apply half the seeding rate in each direction.